mikewlcheung/code-in-articles/Cheung 2020/Supplementary1.md

 ---
 title: 'Synthesizing Indirect Effects in Mediation Models with Meta-Analytic Methods: Supplementary Materials 1'
 author: "Mike Cheung"
-date: 'December 28, 2020'
+date: 'June 01, 2021'
 output:
-  pdf_document:
-    toc: yes
-    toc_depth: 3
   html_document:
     keep_md: yes
     self_contained: yes
     theme: united
     toc: yes
     toc_depth: 3
+  pdf_document:
+    toc: yes
+    toc_depth: 3
   word_document:
     toc: yes
 ---

 * This file demonstrates how to compute effect sizes and their sampling covariance matrix with two approaches using the delta method.
-The first approach uses a numeric approach with the structural equation modeling (SEM) framework.
+The first one uses a numeric approach with the structural equation modeling (SEM) framework.
 The second approach computes the sampling covariance matrix with the symbolic calculations.

 # Numeric calculations with the SEM approach